It’s such a crazy Squeeze….

 Which really means that if we don’t do it ourselves then nobody bloody well will.
 The task is rather immense and I’m at best bemused by the few naysayers making noises about the amount of money budgeted in year one (and no I haven’t been given that amount of money – that’s the budget applied to the overall project, but you were able to work that obvious bit out, right?).

-Really, you try and create the architecture for an interactive, multi-layered, multi-media site that will likely have 20,000 pages to tell the stories that need to be told in way that complements and illustrates respectfully within a few years for less.
+Really, you try and create the architecture for an interactive, multi-layered, multimedia site that will likely have 20,000 pages to tell the stories that need to be told in a way that complements and illustrates respectfully within a few years for less.
 What do you suggest?
 Selecting a free Wordpress theme and a couple of handy plugins?

-And that is really the a big part of the point, and I’m going to say it here, and say it again, over and over – this is a multi year project and when it launches next June (or May – NZ Music Month perhaps) it will be but a skeleton with a little hint of the flesh and muscle that will come as time passes.
+And that is really a big part of the point, and I’m going to say it here, and say it again, over and over – this is a multi-year project and when it launches next June (or May – NZ Music Month perhaps) it will be but a skeleton with a little hint of the flesh and muscle that will come as time passes.
 It has to have time to grow and there is a broad strategy for doing so, until – sanity, health and act of god (no I don’t believe in him either but the term implies providence I guess) – we reach a place where the writers, contributors and public (‘cos you’ll be adding stuff as well, that’s central) have forged a site that documents the stuff that those VNZMA sponsors couldn’t find or simply didn’t know.

 As an aside, can our leaders possibly find a way in the interim to fund – or let Kim Dotcom or whoever fund – the crucial new NZ to world data cable?
-I’d like the rest of the world to see this at a reasonable speed please.
+I’d like the rest of the world to see this at a reasonable speed, please.
 Accessing NZ pages from offshore even now can be a hit and wait ordeal at times.
 It’s a wee bit more important than another road.